raineorshine/npm-check-updates/README.md

   </tr>
   <tr>
     <td><a href="#filterversion">--filterVersion &lt;p&gt;</a></td>
-    <td>Filter on package version using comma-or-space-delimited list, /regex/, or predicate function.</td>
+    <td>Filter on package version using comma-or-space-delimited list or /regex/.</td>
   </tr>
   <tr>
     <td><a href="#format">--format &lt;value&gt;</a></td>